tiber10/Codeforces/README.md

 # Codeforces
-In this repository you will find the solution of some hard CP problem of codeforces.
+In this repository you will find the solutions of some hard CP problems of codeforces.